cropped-Untitled-design-5.png

 A Call for Responsible Growth

 We want to be clear: Our goal is not to stop the Aldea project outright.
 Rather, we are calling on our elected officials to reconsider the scale and impact of the proposed development.
+We believe that growth should be guided by thoughtful planning and community-centered values, not rushed decisions that could permanently alter the fabric of our neighborhoods.

 Responsible development should:

-• Protect our rural legacy of agriculture and livestock
+*Preserve the historic character of Southeast Escondido Protect our rural legacy of agriculture and livestock

-• Maintain our neighborhood’s unique country charm
+*Maintain our neighborhood’s unique country charm.

-We support progress—but only when it honors the land, the history, and the community that make this part of Escondido truly special.
+*Safeguard the quality of life for current and future generations We support progress, but only when it honors the land, the history, and the community that make this part of Escondido truly special.

 D48EB712-A1B4-4131-A58C-06F5D2D53809_4_5005_c